-Receivables ended at ₱726.6 million, an increase of 61% from ₱450.1 million the previous year.
+Receivables ended at ₽726.6 million, an increase of 61% from ₽450.1 million the previous year.
 The increase was mainly due to the assignment of receivables relative to the infusion of Cyberscape Gamma from RLC.

-Other current assets ended at ₹139.9 million, an increase of 66% from ₹84.3 million the previous year mainly due to the accumulation of creditable withholding taxes.
+Other current assets ended at ₽88.4 million, an increase of 11% from ₽80.0 million the previous year mainly due to the additional reserved fund paid to Robinsons Equitable Tower Condominium Corporation.